cschweingruber/docker-sogo/README.md

                 └── Library

 Create copies of the configuration files named `apache-SOGo.conf` and `sogo.conf.orig`.
 Don't change or link the `.orig` files, as they will be overwritten each time the container is started.
 They can also be used to see differences on your configuration after SOGo upgrades.

+#### if you use the withoutapache tags
+you could do it like this:

+    mkdir /srv/sogo4web
+    docker volume create -o type=none -o device=/srv/sogo4web -o o=bind sogo4web
+    docker run -v /srv/sogo:/srv -v sogo4web:/usr/lib/GNUstep/SOGo/WebServerResources -d -p 20000:20000 --name sogo4  cschweingruber/sogo:withoutapache4

+Then you have the static webcontent of SOGo in /srv/sogo4web and network link to SOGo on Port 20000.
+Bouth you can reference in your Webserver configuration.

 ### Database